Stem Cell Treatment Gives Mother-of-three a New Lease of Life

 More than two million people in the world are a victim to the degenerative condition that damages nerves.
 This damage leads to a reduction of muscle control and a loss of basic bodily functions.

-Ms Jackson was unwilling to accept the diagnoses and as a result of an underlying blood condition, she was unable to receive normal treatment, instead Ms Jackson chose to have AHSCT at the London Bridge Hospital.
+Ms Jackson was unwilling to accept the diagnoses and because of an underlying blood condition, she was unable to receive normal treatment, instead Ms Jackson chose to have AHSCT at the London Bridge Hospital.

 The treatment uses chemotherapy to kill the disease before carrying out the stem cell treatment.